ETS-ReactNative3/whirl/README.md

 </p>

-Adding a new main focus:
+Adding a new focus or todo item opens a modal for the users input.
+Example of the new main focus input is as follows:

 <p align="center">